sepse/COVAir-Balkans/README.md

 This project initially started several years before as a citizen-science initiative to install DIY air pollution sensors in Kosovo through [Sensor Community](https://sensor.community), as a means of quantifying and understanding the phenomenon of air quality and the potential causes and patterns.
 As environmental concerns became more evident in the Balkans, there was a strong lack of concrete and open data about air pollution.
 The advantage of this global community-driven initiative is that the data gathered is standardized, as they all use the same type of sensor, and they can be placed in areas where local communities may have concerns, thereby raising awareness about the state of the environment.

 ## Objective
 By having access to this vast network of sensors, in-depth raw data will be gathered from 6 major Balkan cities and be used as a example to perform data science studies to find potential relationships between phenomena in general.
 As there are numerous studies that find a relationship between air quality and respiratory diseases; by having large amounts of COVID data gathered institutionally and available makes studying this phenomenon much more viable using data science tools, that would otherwise be daunting.
-As exponentially more data becomes abundant and available, classical top-down programming will be cumbersome and not efficient, whereas Machine Learning algorithms can sort it automatically.
+By performing exploratory analysis of data from these cities we can get different profiles of them in ways that will allow us get a better perspective about how they rank in comparison as well as how they handle issues such as pollution and pandemic response.

 ## Data
 ### Air Pollution Data